Skip to Main Content

 In the current rate environment, 12-month CDs are one of the most competitive terms for high yields at competitive FDIC-insured banks.

 Some banks have a 10-day best-rate guarantee, meaning you could end up with a better rate if the bank raises theirs within days of your decision to open and fund your account.
-But generally, once you open and fund a fixed-rate CD, you’re stuck with that APY until your term ends.
+But generally, once you open and fund a fixed-rate CD, you’re locked in with that APY until your term ends.
 Over time, the bank may raise or lower the advertised rate for new account holders, but your rate will remain the same.

 You’ll find that some institutions offer bump-up or step-up CDs that allow rates to change either upon request or at certain intervals during the term.
 Rates for these CDs, however, tend to be lower than those tied to fixed-rate CDs.